input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 d1 and d2 fields contain the payload of the heap object.

-As fewer or more than two values can be stored in the payload, the following encoding is used to store them in two fiels:
+As fewer or more than two values can be stored in the payload, the following encoding is used to store them in two fields:

 | Payload      | d1       | d2                  |
 |--------------|----------|---------------------|